parinfer/parinfer.js/lib/parinfer.js.md

 - [`processChar`]

 We explicitly track the state of our system in a `result` object, initialized by [`getInitialResult`].
-This object is passed as the first argument to most functions in this file.
-That way, it should be obvious whenever some part of the result is being read or updated anywhere in the file.
+Though it can be considered a global variable, we just pass it as the first argument to any function that will read or update it.
+That way, it is clear which functions are doing so from their signature.

 The processing functions above behave differently depending on the mode set at [`result.mode`].